dheerajsk26/-/README.md

 ## This project consists monthly sales data (from January 2020 to July 2021) of Maven Toys, a fictional small toy store chain in the US.
 I prepared a monthly dashboard for the company’s Regional Sales Managers.

-## In this dashboard we can 𝙛𝙞𝙡𝙩𝙚𝙧 𝙗𝙮 𝙧𝙚𝙜𝙞𝙤𝙣, 𝙩𝙧𝙖𝙘𝙠 𝙢𝙤𝙣𝙩𝙝𝙡𝙮 𝙧𝙚𝙫𝙚𝙣𝙪𝙚 𝙩𝙧𝙚𝙣𝙙𝙨, and see 𝙥𝙚𝙧𝙛𝙤𝙧𝙢𝙖𝙣𝙘𝙚 𝙮𝙚𝙖𝙧-𝙤𝙫𝙚𝙧-𝙮𝙚𝙖𝙧.
-We can also compare 𝙥𝙚𝙧𝙛𝙤𝙧𝙢𝙖𝙣𝙘𝙚 𝙖𝙘𝙧𝙤𝙨𝙨 𝙨𝙩𝙤𝙧𝙚𝙨, and identify which specific products drove the 𝙗𝙞𝙜𝙜𝙚𝙨𝙩 𝙜𝙖𝙞𝙣𝙨 𝙖𝙣𝙙 𝙡𝙤𝙨𝙨𝙚𝙨.
+## In this dashboard we can filter by region, track monthly revenue trends and see YoY performance.
+We can also compare performance across stores, and identify which specific products drove the biggest gains & losses.

 ### Excel concepts covered are:-
 * Top N Formulas